 I asked Judith later if she would ask Adam to write something about his experience with Faerytale.
 What we didn’t know at the time was that he was in serious mental decline from football injuries to his head.
 He never did write anything, though he spoke to Judith frequently about the impact Faerytale made on him.
 He is now in a nursing home and only sometimes recognizes Judith.
-The other day I ran into Judith at a Rotary luncheon I was speaking at.
+The other day, I ran into Judith at a Rotary luncheon where I was speaking.
 The stories I told reminded her of my request so long ago.
 Because Adam can no longer communicate, she was moved to write the following:

 “Often trauma is so deep and so profound that it is not easily accessed.
 Beings struggle, day after day, to survive with a rope of fear and sadness strangling their souls.

-This rope has threads twisted to the breaking point with power and might.
-Yet within this twisted mass is a “snag”…an unravelling…a frayed end…sensitive to the wind.
+“This rope has threads twisted to the breaking point with power and might.
+Yet within this twisted mass is a ‘snag’…an unravelling…a frayed end…sensitive to the wind.

-My large friend, abused in childhood, brain damaged in the NFL, sat quietly in the Garden at Earthfire with small, bound and frayed Faerytale the coyote.
+“My large friend, abused in childhood, brain damaged in the NFL, sat quietly in the Garden at Earthfire with small, bound and frayed Faerytale the coyote.
 The wind whispered and ever so slowly the threads of their pain knit together…in peace and comfort.”

 Judith is a fiber artist, so thinking of threads came to her naturally.
 But it also made me think of all the threads intertwined here.
 What happened to Faerytale?
 Was she abused in some way?
 But she was only a few weeks old when we got her.
 Could it have been seeing her mother killed in one of the cruel ways coyotes are treated in the West?
 Or perhaps it was past trauma from all the coyote exterminations that echo down through the generations.
-I suspect most humans also have a history of trauma somewhere in our past from wars, plagues, disasters, and are only beginning to understand how that reverberates through generations.
+I suspect most humans also have a history of trauma somewhere in our past from wars, plagues, and disasters, and we are only beginning to understand how that reverberates through generations.
 And how deliberate cruelty is the most hurtful and damaging of all.
-What happened to Adam – why was he abused as a child?
-Why do we do that to our children; inflict suffering?
+What happened to Adam?
+Why was he abused as a child?
+Why do we do that to our children—inflict suffering?
 What universality causes two hurt beings to recognize and connect to one another, even across species; perhaps give one another some measure of comfort or healing?
 It reminds me again that a “common” animal such as a coyote, often reviled, has depths and beauty we don’t recognize as we rush about absorbed in our own worries, hurts, learned prejudices, and busy lives.
 That is a great loss, impoverishing our own lives, limiting awareness of the magic and healing available all around us, and allowing us to do unthinking damage to sensitive beings.
 Or there is an opposite way of looking at things, and an opposite possibility—that we tune in to the great healing and beauty everywhere, rescuing us all.